g3n/windows_audio_dlls/README.md

 # Guide for building the Windows audio dlls

 1. Download and install *Microsoft Studio Community* from https://www.visualstudio.com/downloads/.
-   Wer are assuming here that *Microsoft Studio 2017* will be used.
+   We are assuming here that *Microsoft Studio 2017* will be used.
+If you are using the previous version of *Microsoft Studio* replace *Microsoft Studio 15 2017* by *Microsoft Studio 14 2015* in the *CMake* command line in item 5.

 2. Download and install *CMake* from https://cmake.org/download/